microsoft/autogen/python/examples/README.md

 - `inner_outer.py`: An example of how to create an inner and outer custom agent.
 - `chat_room.py`: An example of how to create a chat room of custom agents without a centralized orchestrator.
+- `mixture_of_agents_pub_sub.py`: An example of how to create [a mixture of agents](https://github.com/togethercomputer/moa) that communicate using a publish-subscribe pattern.
+- `mixture_of_agents_gather.py`: An example of how to create [a mixture of agents](https://github.com/togethercomputer/moa) that communicate using an async distribute-gather pattern.

 ## Running the examples